rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

  - DISTRIBUTED_INSERT : Bodies are created and inserted by each subdomain, used for distributed scene construction.
  - DOMAIN_DECOMPOSITION : If true, the bisection decomposition algorithm is used to assign bodies to the workers/subdomains.
  - MINIMAL_INTERSECTIONS : Reduces the size of position/velocity communications (at the end of the colliding phase, we can exclude those bodies with no interactions besides body<->subdomain from intersections).
  - REALLOCATE_FREQUENCY : if > 0, bodies are migrated between subdomains for efficient load balancing.
+If =1 realloc. happens each time collider is triggered, else every N collision detection
  - REALLOCATE_MINIMAL : Intersections are minimized before reallocations, hence minimizing the number of reallocated bodies
  - USE_CPP_REALLOC : Use optimized C++ functions to perform body reallocations
  - FLUID_COUPLING : Flag for coupling with OpenFOAM.